Tucked away in a secluded part of northern Hernando County is a little known secret.

 That is because anyone who experiences the Pendragon compound learns immediately that this is no typical facility.
 The canines command quality because they are produced in a system that leaves nothing to chance.

-No cost is spared these pups, which are given the best in quality veterinary care, feeding products and training.
+No cost is spared with these pups, which are given the best in quality veterinary care, feeding products and training.
 In fact, Pendragon has perfected training methods that build confidence in the canines, bonding their loyalty for life.

 Pendragon Acres’ newest endeavors include placing pups with physically challenged families.
 “We work with children with Autism, Cerebral Palsy, Down syndrome,” Giannetti said.